Adapted from eatingwell.com

 - 1 scallion, minced

 - Whisk scallion, soy sauce, vinegar, honey and ginger in a medium bowl until the honey is dissolved.
-Place salmon in a sealable plastic bag, add 3 tablespoons of the sauce and refrigerate; let marinate for 15 minutes.
-Reserve the remaining sauce.
+Place salmon in a sealable plastic bag, add the sauce and refrigerate; let marinate for 30 minutes or up to 3 hours.

 - Preheat broiler.